Chromium's callback<>, bind<> from scratch

 requires different invoking syntax.
 In other words, invoking BindState

 depends on BindState.
-So, let's add Invoker<>
+So, let's add Invoker<> type in BindState<>.

 template <typename Storage, typename R> struct Invoker<Storage, R()> { static R Run(BindStateBase* bind_state) { Storage* storage = static_cast<Storage*>(bind_state); return storage->runnable_.Run(storage->p1_); } }; template <typename Runnable, typename RunType, typename P1> struct BindState<Runnable, RunType, void(P1)> : public BindStateBase { using UnboundType = RunType; using InvokerType = Invoker<BindState<Runnable, RunType, void(P1)>, RunType>; BindState(Runnable runnable, P1 p1) : runnable_(runnable), p1_(p1) {} Runnable runnable_; P1 p1_; };

-has static method named Run()
+Invoker<> has static method named Run() and it depends on

-will be used to run in
+BindState<>.
+BindState<>::InvokerType will be used to run in

-constructor Functor Template
+3.4 Callback<> constructor Functor Template

 template <typename R> class Callback<R()> { public: template <typename BindState> Callback(BindState* bind_state) : bind_state_(bind_state) { polymorphic_invoke_ = &BindState::InvokerType::Run; } R Run() { return polymorphic_invoke_(bind_state_); } private: using PolymorphicInvoke = R(*)(BindStateBase*); PolymorphicInvoke polymorphic_invoke_; BindStateBase* bind_state_; };

-Finally we've implemented Callback<>::Run()
+Finally we've implemented Callback<>::Run().
+Please note that

-and know how to run functor
+polymorphic_invoke_ depends on BindState<> and know how to run functor

-from BindState<>
+from BindState<>.

 One trivial thing in here is that call function that returns void with return statement.
 For example, this is valid though it looks weird.